 - Instructional Assistant Program - Contact Dr. Zumkhawala-Cook

 See the certification program pages for detailed information on the requirements for these field experiences.

 In 2001, the National Council of Teachers of English – Student Affiliation of Shippensburg University became recognized by the National Council of Teachers of English (NCTE) as one of only 19 student affiliations across North America.

 The purpose and goals of the organization remain:

 - To facilitate a community among pre-service and future teachers of English / Language Arts through field trips, service projects, and other community-building activities.

 - To add opportunities to learn about teaching English/Language Arts beyond required courses.
-Meetings and seminars also provide a venue to share recommended texts, new published reports, and web resources.
+Meetings and seminars also provide a venue to share recommended texts, newly published reports, and web resources.

 - To enhance the ties between students and professional educational community, the Pennsylvania Council of Teachers of English / Language Arts (PCTELA), and the National Council of Teachers of English (NCTE).